thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 .. _I/O Completion Ports: https://learn.microsoft.com/en-ca/windows/win32/fileio/i-o-completion-ports

 So why does this matter to using ``asyncio.Queue`` from another thread?
-Well, you know how once you call a function that blocks, that thread can't do anything else? [#signals]_ For an event loop, the same issue exists too.
+Well, you know how once a thread calls a function that blocks, that thread can't do anything else? [#signals]_ For an event loop, the same issue exists too.
 If you were to call ``queue.put_nowait()`` from the worker thread while the event loop was waiting on an event, the item *would* get queued but nothing